winddori2002/Time-aware-and-Feature-similarity-Self-Attention/README.md

 # Time aware and Feature similarity Self Attention in Vessel Fuel Consumption Prediction

 This is a Pytorch implementation of [Time aware and Feature similarity Self Attention in Vessel Fuel Consumption Prediction](https://www.mdpi.com/2076-3417/11/23/11514).
-This repository only addresses the models when backbone is BiLSTM.
-It is possible to change the backbones with class in models.py.
-Each attention moudels is located before the prediction layer.
-Ensemble consists of three fully-connected layers.
+Time aware Attention (TA) emphasizes data in the sequence by considering irregular time intervals.
+Feature similarity Attention (FA) estimates feature importance and similarities to emphasize data.
+Finally, the ensemble model of TA and FA-based BiLSTM can simultaneously represent both time and feature information.
+This repository only addresses the models with BiLSTM as the backbone.
+However, TA and FA as the attention modules can be easily applied in other backbones such as Transformer.
 \
 \
 The overall architecture and attention process are as below: